gt-health/OMH-on-FHIR/README.md

 | POSTGRES_USER | The name of the database user |
 | POSTGRES_PASSWORD | The password for the database user |

+For run time they can be set in the ./omhserver/postgres.env file or explicitly in a Dockerfile or docker-compose.yml

 ### mdata-app

 | Variable | Description |